 But load fees are not the only type of fee.
 The other fee that garners much attention is the expense ratio.
 These fees are usually charged annually as a percentage of assets under management.
 Thus, if you have $100 invested in a mutual fund and it has a 1 percent expense ratio, you’ll be charged a dollar per year.
 With the advent of index funds and increased competition, we are increasingly seeing mutual funds with very low expense ratios and a handful of mutual funds with no expense ratio at all.

-According to a recent Investment Company Institute report, the average expense ratio for actively-managed funds was 0.71 percent in 2020.
+According to a recent Investment Company Institute report, the average expense ratio for actively managed funds was 0.68 percent in 2021, down from 0.71 percent in 2020.
 The same report showed that the average for index funds was 0.06 percent.
-While 0.71 percent may not sound like a high number, if you plug them into a mutual fund fee calculator, you’ll find that it can cost tens of thousands of dollars over a lifetime.
+While 0.68 percent may not sound like a high number, if you plug them into a mutual fund fee calculator, you’ll find that it can cost tens of thousands of dollars over a lifetime.

 5. Do your research and evaluate past performance